Or So Steiner Said

 others are not — they provide general context.

-Here are the two prayers generally used in Waldorf schools, both of them written by Steiner for use by the students.
+Here are the two prayers generally used in Waldorf schools, both of them written by Steiner for the students to recite.
 They can be found in Rudolf Steiner, PRAYERS FOR PARENTS AND CHILDREN (Rudolf Steiner Press, 1995).

 “The Sun with loving light